uc-eqgeo/Hawkes_Bay_dislocation_modelling/HB_modelling/README.md

 Scripts for inverting for maximum subsidence at Ahuriri Lagoon.

 ## Scripts
-Scripts are all in the `HB_modeling` directory.
+Scripts are all in the `HB_modelling` directory.
 Thre are three types of models: upper plate inversion, upper plate forward, and subduction zone forward.

 # Upper plate inversion (/hb_upf_inversion)